John B. Larson: Elections

 In 1994, Larson left the state senate and sought the Democratic nomination for governor of Connecticut, losing to Bill Curry in the primary.
 After being defeated for governor, Larson entered private business for several years but was able to maintain his political credentials.

 Due in part to service in the Democratic Party and his local connections in the state, he narrowly defeated Secretary of State Miles S. Rapoport in the Democratic primary for the 1st district when 17-year incumbent Barbara Kennelly gave up the seat to run for governor in 1998.
 The 1st has long been the most Democratic district in Connecticut, and Larson's victory in November was a foregone conclusion.
 He has been reelected eleven times with no substantive opposition.

 On February 1, 2006, Larson was elected vice chair of the House Democratic Caucus.
 The previous vice chair, Jim Clyburn, became chair when Bob Menendez was appointed to the United States Senate.
 After the Democrats won control of Congress in the 2006 elections, Larson opted not to run for caucus chair—a post that went to former Democratic Congressional Campaign Committee chair Rahm Emanuel—instead running unopposed for reelection as vice chair.
 After being reelected in 2008, Larson was elected chair of the caucus for the 111th Congress, after Emanuel was named White House Chief of Staff.

+In 2025, Larson rejected calls to step aside amidst "generational change" and concerns over his age while facing multiple serious primary challengers after suffering a complex partial seizure on the House floor in February.
+He said, "Generational change is fine, but you've got to earn it, it's not like, 'Oh geez, you know what, why didn't I think of that?
+Now's the time for me to step down because, well, it's generational change!'"
+House minority leader Hakeem Jeffries also said that he "strongly" supports Larson's reelection.

 Tenure

+Charlie Kirk

+On September 19, 2025, Larson was one of 95 Democrats in Congress who joined all of their Republican colleagues in voting to honor the life and legacy of far-right political activist Charlie Kirk.